 Other Uses for Maturity Sensors During Cold Weather

-Other than the savings outlined above, sensors can play an important role when controlling heaters on-site.
+Other than the savings outlined above, a maturity meter can play an important role when controlling heaters on-site.
 When associating the SmartRock® technology with the SmartHub™ solution, contractors throughout the world have 24/7 access to the concrete’s performance and ambient conditions.
 SmartRock sensors can be installed at a location near the heaters to check if the units are performing accordingly throughout the night.

 This application of the sensors saves not only unnecessary travel to the site but also brings peace of mind to make sure no power outages turn your heaters off.
 Therefore, you can always be sure there was no disruption in the strength gain, nor freezing of the material.
 It also allows you to act proactively to prevent damage to the concrete element and ensure its quality and durability.

 If you would like to know more about the SmartRock® solutions and their application to cold weather conditions, check out this blog.